 This video summarizes the marketing strategy of Potbelly Sandwich Works, Inc. along the 4Ps and features interview footage with Bryant Keil, Chairman and CEO of the company.
 Chicago-based Potbelly Sandwich Works, Inc. is a chain of sandwich shops that competes in the Quick Serve segment of the restaurant industry.
 Billed as a unique and "quirky" sandwich joint, Potbelly has strong appeal to young urban professionals.
 The case covers each of the 4 Ps, which are introduced in this chapter.
-For more details see the Video Instructor's Manual on the Instructor's Resource CD or the Instructor side of the Online Learning Center (www.mhhe.com/fourps).
+For more details, see the Video Instructor's Manual on the Instructor Edition of the Online Learning Center (www.mhhe.com/fourps).